sudowned/libdoge/README.md

 ---------------------

 One doge consumes approximately 2kb of memory.
-This is because while they are compact when stored digitally (well, more compact than analog doges) they're much more comfortable in a multibyte enclosure.
+This is because while doges are compact when stored digitally (well, more compact than analog doges) they're much more comfortable in a multibyte enclosure.
 Early experiments were performed using more limited ASCII subsets but the doges were mangled beyond